Noko-Rammutla/FibreBalanceCheckMobile/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.io/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Icon made by Freepik from www.flaticon.com

+Create Seperate APK for 64 bit using
+- flutter build apk --target-platform android-arm64